News & Events

 Michael H. Sahn Looks at The Aging of Elected Officials

-Michael H. Sahn, Managing Member with Sahn Ward Braff Koblenz Coschignano PLLC, authored an article entitled, “In Government, An Age-Old Issue With No Easy Solution” for the January 8 issue of InnovateLI.
+Michael H. Sahn, Managing Member with Sahn Ward Braff Coschignano PLLC, authored an article entitled, “In Government, An Age-Old Issue With No Easy Solution” for the January 8 issue of InnovateLI.
 Mr. Sahn explains that, although most Americans are in favor of setting a maximum age limit on elected officials, so that younger individuals can take elective office, this is difficult to accomplish, as it requires Constitutional amendments or new legislation by federal, state and local governments, including legislation for term limits.

 Read More